KB-Tibbs/Wordle/README.md

 Submitted by: **Kenneth Burwell-Tibbs**

-**Name of your app** is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).
+**Wordle_Burwell-Tibbs** is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).

 Time spent: **7-8** hours spent in total